Coronation of the Thai monarch: Ayutthaya Kingdom

-Early Bangkok
+Early Rattanakosin

 When King Phutthayotfa Chulalok (Rama I) established the Rattanakosin Kingdom with Bangkok as the capital in 1782, he performed a provisional coronation ceremony, often referred to in historical records as a Prapdaphisek (ปราบดาภิเษก).
 This was described as the anointment of someone who had obtained power successfully by force.
 The King was intent on recovering the lost royal traditions of the Ayutthaya Kingdom.
 A royal decree about royal ceremonies in 1782 laid out how the King wished things to be done: "His Majesty wishes that things be carried out as in [the time of] King Borommakot, and not like Phraya Taksin."
 Under the stewardship of Chao Phraya Bibidhabijai (เจ้าพระยาเพชรพิชัย), a former official of the King of Ayutthaya, a committee of officials and monks created a manual of the royal ceremonies of the court, including the coronation ceremony.
 At the same time, he ordered the creation of a new set of the royal regalia and utensils.
 In 1785, after the construction of the Grand Palace was finished, a second full coronation ceremony was completed in accordance with tradition.
 It is on this ceremony that all subsequent coronations are modelled.
 The king also established the Devasathan or the Brahman temple, near Wat Suthat, as a religious centre so the Brahmins could continue to perform and officiate royal ceremonies at the court.

 King Mongkut (Rama IV) seated on the throne wearing the royal regalia, was the first Thai king to be photographed.

 The coronations of King Phutthaloetla Naphalai (Rama II) and King Nangklao (Rama III), in 1809 and 1824, followed closely those of Rama I, with no deviation recorded.
 When King Mongkut (Rama IV) came to the throne in 1851, new elements were included in the coronation ceremony.
-Since ancient times the anointment ceremony alone was considered the supreme event of the coronation.
+Since ancient times, the anointment ceremony alone was considered the supreme event of the coronation.
 Under King Rama IV, the crowning of the monarch became its equal, if not more important.
 This was due to the influence of European coronations.
 The King also increased the role of the Buddhist Sangha within the ceremony by incorporating the recitation of the Paritta Suttas into the hitherto Hindu ceremony.
 Of note was a letter to the editor of The Straits Times written by Dan Beach Bradley, an American missionary living in Bangkok, that in 1851, before his coronation, the King, "...styles himself now the President or Acting King of Siam."